ventus-ag/documentation/content/tutorials-advanced/advanced-network-scenarios.md

 * You can almost immediately transfer Floating IP from one instance to another without any interruptions to service.
 * Instance itself doesn't know about Floating IP existence.
 You don't have additional network interface on OS level.
 You don't need to care about routing with multiple interfaces.

 You need to know that:
-* Floating IP can be assigned only to instance provisioned in private network with routing configured.
+* Floating IP can be assigned only to instance provisioned in private network with configured router with external gateway.
-* Only one Floating IP can be assigned to instance at one time
+* Only one Floating IP can be assigned to instance at one time.
-* You can't have Floating IP created from range of your private network.
-You can leverage Load Balancers to cover this case.
+* You can’t have Floating IP created from range of your private network.

 ![](../../assets/images/tutorials/13.png?classes=border,shadow)